LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 Which shows us that the **Users** group has write access to that specific folder. *Perfect - someone fucked up here :)*

-2. Bypass AppLocker and ContrainedLanguage mode
+2. Bypass AppLocker and ContrainedLanguage
 So now that we know how - let´s get our hands dirty.

 Compile [PowerShdll](https://github.com/p3nt4/PowerShdll) and copy to client to **C:\Program Files (x86)\hMailServer\** and run it: